 The “Pre-Season” is almost over.
 He/She is almost here.
 Please help us “kick off” his/her rookie year.

-Are you attending a Baby Shower and unsure what to bring the mom-to-be for a gift?
-In the virtual world that we live in today, most expectant mothers will register at places such as Target, Babies R Us, Wal-Mart, Buy Buy Baby, and Pottery Barn Kids.
+Are you attending a baby shower and are unsure what to bring the Mommy-to-Be?
+Most expectant mothers will register at places such as Target, Babies R Us, Wal-Mart, Buy Buy Baby, and Pottery Barn Kids.
 It is very easy to access gift registries right from your home with a few clicks of a button.
-If the expectant mother hasn’t registered anywhere than let us help you out with some great gift ideas...
+If the expectant mother hasn’t registered anywhere, we offer unique gift ideas that can't be found anywhere else.

-What Baby Shower is complete without a treasured Keepsake?
+What baby shower is complete without a treasured keepsake?
 Our banners make the best keepsakes!!
-Instead of the traditional guest sign in book, have your guests sign the banner with their name and a wish forthe baby.
-When the shower is through, present the banner to the expectant mom so she can take it to the hospital.
+Instead of the traditional guest sign in book, have your guests sign the banner with their name and a wish for the baby.
+When the shower is through, present the banner to the expectant Mommy so she can take it to the hospital.
 Afterwards, she can display it in the baby’s room.
 The banner can then be rolled up and tucked safely away for a very personal keepsake.

 You can also create a “baby board”, where your guests can make guesses as to the sex of the baby, weight, length, date of birth, and even the baby name.
 Once the baby is born, the guest that has the closest guess wins.
 Guests can pay $1.00 per guess and have the money go into the baby’s 1st piggy bank.